 Public health depends on safe water, sanitation and good hygiene.
+COVID-19 is the perfect example we are all trying to tackle by promoting good hygiene in communities.

 Financing universal access to safe water, sanitation and hygiene will require a significant increase in public and private funding.